 Based on our review, nothing has come to our attention that causes us to believe that the accompanying interim condensed consolidated financial statements is not prepared, in all material respects, in accordance with IAS 34 that is endorsed in the Kingdom of Saudi Arabia.

 For Dr. Mohamed Al-Amri & Co.

 Gihad Al-Amri Certified Public Accountant Registration No. 362

-27 Ramadan 1442 (H) 09 May 2021 (G)
+Riyadh on 16 Shawwal 1443 (H) Corresponding to 17 May 2022 (G)